AgileVentures/av-static-website/source/blog_articles/2017-09-05-av-ecosystem-review-adding-nodejs-tests.html.markdown

 });
 ```

 Okay, so I got a bit fancy and installed chai so I could work with the expect/include syntax I like, and then I got all like "this project needs a proper structure" and moved things around.
 I think it still works.
-With only a couple of unit tests and no acceptance tests, I may have completely broken the project - my little local test that it starts up may conceal other issues ... but at least I've broken down some little mental barriers.
-Starting node tests from scratch and reminding myself how we go through re-structuring a node app.
-Some progress today - on to the continuing review tomorrow ... or add tests to project_greeter_bot ... jump from level to level, enjoy, code!
+With only a couple of unit tests and no acceptance tests, it's entirely possible that my latest changes may have completely broken the project.
+The little local test that it simply starts up may conceal other issues ... but at least I've broken down some little mental barriers about starting node tests from scratch and reminding myself how we go through re-structuring a node app.
+Some progress today at least.
+So, on to the continuing review tomorrow? ... or add tests to project_greeter_bot? ... jump from level to level, enjoy! code! enjoy!